numpy/numpy/doc/source/reference/global_state.rst

 Performance-related options
 ===========================

-Number of threads used for Linear Algebra
+Number of threads used for linear algebra
 -----------------------------------------

 NumPy itself is normally intentionally limited to a single thread